rogerboesch/pitrex-chess/README.md

 TODO:

-Windowing:
-- Use v_window and remove conversion to DAC coordinates
-- Organise playfield in *top area info* | *playfield* | *bottom area info*
+- Different optimisations (as Y fix)

 UI:
 - Visual feedback of check
 - Visual feedback of check mate
-- Different optimisations
-- Using PiTrex window system

 Chess:
 - Change of side in game